Atekawere/Ghanian-Akan-Naming/README.md

 ## Description
 =>Akan naming web helps the users to know their Akan names and the day of the week they were born by filling in their gender,date of birth and year of birth.Akan names are used mostly by Ghanians when naming their children after the day of the week they were born and the order in which they were born.The Akan names also have further meanings regarding the persons future and characters.

+## Authors
+* Jacinta Ateka

 ## Technologies Used

-1. HTML 5
+1. HTML 5 was used in creating the structure of the different components in the web.
-2. styles.css
+2. styles.css used in styling the webpage and make it more appealing and good looking.
-3. bootstrap
+3. bootstrap was also used in styling
-4. javascript
+4. javascript which was used to validate the user inputs and returning errors if any .It was also used to make trhe form more intaractive .

 ## Requirements